walster001/Statusi6/README.md

 # Statusi6
-Rebuilt version of Server Status
+Rebuilt version of Statusi6 by Adriani6 for the BouncyMC Minecraft Server